leannhuang/multiple-nvinfers-on-deepstream-triton/README.md

 ## Directory structure

 In this directory, we have provided a custom deepstream pipeline designed for video analytics tasks to ensure table cleanliness.
 Here is an overview of the file structure and what each file contains:

-- `deepstream_tc.py`: This file contains the implementation for a custom pipeline that performs 2-class object detection to detect people and tables, tracking, and an image classifier to detect if the table needs to be cleaned.
-It takes video input and produces video output.

-- `tb_cleanliness_detector.py`: This file contains the custom logic that uses Gstreamer probes to detect whether the table is occupied by people and the cleanliness scenario of the table according to the metadata saved in the Gstreamer buffer.

-- `prepare_ds_triton_model_repo.sh`: The script prepares the model repository by creating a folder structure for the models, copying the necessary files and directories, and converting the models to the required Triton Inference Server format.
-It also generates the corresponding configuration files for each model.

-- `fix_output.py`: The script changes the output of the image classifier onnx model exported from Custom Vision to match what the Triton application expects to receive.
-We leave the Softmax node as the last node in the graph (removing everything else after it), the tensor then gets reshaped, and that becomes the final output.

-- `Dockerfile`: This file contains the dockerfile for the Edge AI module.

-- `configs`: This directory contains the Deepstream configuration files, such as model configurations and tracker configurations.

-- `streams`: This directory contains the videos that will be used for inference.

-- `common`: This directory contains the packages needed for deepstream python bindings.

 ```
 Edge AI App
 ├── deepstream_oa.py